thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ## How do you use Knex.js to select rows from a PostgreSQL table?

-Something about the Knex.js API.
+At the heart of Knex is the query builder.
+The **query builder** is the API used to build and send SQL queries, such as `SELECT`, `INSERT`, `UPDATE`, `DELETE`, to a database system.
+Let's play around with selecting rows from a table.

 ### `SELECT` clause

-In Knex, the [`select()` method](http://knexjs.org/#Builder-select) creates a `SELECT` query.
+In Knex, the [`select()` method](http://knexjs.org/#Builder-select) adds a `SELECT` clause.
 It takes an optional list of columns for the query, defaulting to `*` if none are specified.
 The response of a `SELECT` query will resolve with an array of objects of the matching rows in a table.

 In the `index.js` file, write and save the following code.